folkehelseinstituttet/surveillance_data/README.md

+# 2022-11-14 / Goodbye

+This repository is now being archived (set to read-only).

+We, the Sykdomspulsen team, hope that the easy accessibility of machine-readable data helped you, the user, in whatever task you were doing.

+Feel free to contact us at sykdomspulsen@fhi.no

+Sykdomspulsen team

 # 2022-11-14 / Last date of data delivery

 Please note that today is the last day that data will be delivered to this repository.